Should You Get a Second Dog?

 If you decide to adopt a dog, choosing one who is compatible with your dog will increase the chances that the addition will have a positive impact.
 Two traits to consider are activity levels and play style.

-If your dog wants to play for five minutes a couple of times a day and the new dog wants to play constantly, that will pose a challenge to their relationship.
+If your dog wants to play for five minutes a couple of times a day and the new dog wants to play constantly, that will pose a challenge in their relationship.
 If your dog likes to wrestle and the new dog is all about chase games, that will require more compromise and teamwork than if they both enjoy tug, for example.

 Age and size matter in some cases, but they are not necessarily as important as other qualities.
-Dogs of different ages and sizes can be the best of friends, but similarities in those categories may make it easier for them to develop a strong friendship.
+Dogs of different ages and sizes can be the best of friends, but similarities in those categories may make it easier for them to develop a strong bond.

 And then there’s the sex of the dogs.
 Millions of people have two female or two male dogs, but adopting a dog of the opposite sex is often advised, as it tends to reduce the risk of fights.
-While there’s no clear evidence related to how important gender might be in this situation, many behaviorists (I include myself here) anecdotally report that most of the worst cases of intra-household fighting tend to involve dogs of the same sex.
+While there’s no clear evidence related to how important gender might be in this situation, many behaviorists (I include myself here) anecdotally report that a majority of the worst cases of intra-household fighting tend to involve dogs of the same sex.
 So, in the spirit of making all things equal, if you already have a male dog, consider adopting a female.

 Without turning your home into a circus.